xrpbot/xrpbot.github.io/pages/index.rst

 We are physically located at `Dingfabrik <http://www.dingfabrik.de/>`_, a hackerspace in Cologne, Germany.
 We have access to a reasonably complete electronics lab, a Lasersaur laser cutter, an FDM 3D printer, a Deckel FP2 conventional milling machine, and (soon) a lathe.

 We are always looking for contributors!
-If you have experience in a field relevant to the project and would like to contribute, please to not hesitate to contact us.
+If you have experience in a field relevant to the project and would like to contribute, please do not hesitate to contact us.

 -------
 Contact